ujjwalguptaofficial/jsstore.docs/docs/tutorial/get-started.md

 ```

-For more about installation check out the [installation](/tutorial/installation)
+For more about installation check out the [installation](/tutorial/installation) page

 #### Creating Database